Arvind644/Arvind644/README.md

 Building software is both my passion and my profession.
 I am a Full Stack software crafter with 3 years of industry experience specialised in building and scaling cloud-native web applications.
 I have a solid background in producing software with state-of-the-art technologies.
 I am a big fan of AI tools, with the ultimate goal of creating software that makes customers happy.
 In addition, I am a contributor and active member of open-source communities.
 I have demonstrated a strong ability to create developer-focused content that empoweres engineers to write better softawre and grow their careers.

-You’ll often find me live streaming, creating tech content, indie hacking and trying out new web and AI tools.
+You’ll often find me live streaming (twitch), creating tech content, indie hacking and trying out new web and AI tools.

 You can find me here [X](https://x.com/Arvind_0602) / [LinkedIn](https://www.linkedin.com/in/arvind-singharpuria/) / [Website](https://arvind.app) <!-- / [Blue Sky](https://bsky.app/profile/arvind06.bsky.social) -->